Marydesh/m-blog-2024/README.md

 - **Handlebars.js**: Templating engine for generating HTML content.
 - **Sequelize**: Object-Relational Mapping (ORM) library for interacting with databases.
 - **express-session**: npm package for handling user authentication and session management.

+# As a reference, I used a Mini Project  class activity from MVC module
+# I got help on this project from my tutor Doug and the bootcamp tutor Joem Casusi